 Paquito D’Rivera, clarinet

-Paquito will be the guest host of Show 383 in Boston.
+Paquito was the guest host of Show 383 in Boston on February 8, 2020.

 Paquito D’Rivera defies categorization.
 The winner of fourteen GRAMMY Awards, he is celebrated both for his artistry in Latin jazz and his achievements as a classical composer.

 Born in Havana, Cuba, he performed at age 10 with the National Theater Orchestra, studied at the Havana Conservatory of Music, and became a featured soloist with the National Symphony of Cuba at age 17.
 As a founding member of the Orquesta Cubana de Musica Moderna, he directed that group for two years while also playing both the clarinet and saxophone with the Cuban National Symphony.
 He was also a founding member of the United Nation Orchestra, a 15-piece ensemble organized by Dizzy Gillespie to showcase the fusion of Latin and Caribbean influences with jazz.
 A GRAMMY was awarded to the United Nation Orchestra in 1991, the same year D’Rivera received a Lifetime Achievement Award from Carnegie Hall for his contributions to Latin music.